Difference-Masking: Choosing What to Mask in Continued Pretraining: Difference-Masking

-To systematize this intuition, \textsc{Difference-Masking} proceeds in two steps: \begin{enumerate} \item \textbf{Finding Differences}: at a high level, we create a modified TF-IDF \cite{jones1972statistical} topic model to determine which words are most commonly found in the in-domain data that are \textit{not} commonly found in other domains.
-We term these words \textbf{seeds}, and the group of seeds is referred to as our \textbf{diff-set}. \item \textbf{Masking Based on Differences}: we mask tokens based on their similarity to our diff-set. \end{enumerate}
+To learn masked representations that capture the information unique to the domain ($X_{T/PT}$), our proposed \textsc{Difference-Masking} approach proceeds in two steps: \begin{enumerate} \item \textbf{Finding difference anchors}: We first determine which words are most commonly found in domain $X_{T}$ and \textit{not} commonly found in general domains $X_{PT}$.
+We term these words \textbf{difference anchors} that summarize the concepts unique to $X_T$. \item \textbf{Masking based on differences}: Using these difference anchors, we determine the likelihood that each word should be masked based on its similarity to these difference anchors.
+We sample from this probability distribution to decide what to mask during MLM continued pretraining. \end{enumerate} These steps are explained in detail in the following subsections.